brayvid/soap/README.md

 - <s>Navigation bar</s>
 - <s>Table of politicians with sort, filter and search capability</s>
 - <s>Click on a word to see ranking of politicians with respect to that word</s>
+- <s>More robust and secure database system</s> 2025-04-18
 - Ranked choice voting system
 - User login, demographics, location
-- Prevent voting indefinitely
+- Limit voting frequency
-- Undo submissions
+- Ability to undo submissions
 - Public vs logged-in views
 - Locality aware - federal, state, local
-- <s>More robust and secure database system</s> 2025-04-18
 - Word cloud

 Phase 2
 - Universe of words
 - Valence of words
+- Universe of politicians
 - Definitions of words
-- NLP word selection tool
+- Word selection tool
 - Comparison between two or more politicians
 - User can submit reasons why they selected a particular word
 - Social features